IHateTaxis.com LogoIHateTaxis.com

 Many insurance companies offer many different options, so it is best to review policies from a few different companies before purchasing as there are variations in what they offer.
 Some companies also offer "deluxe" packages, which include not only medical, but also trip interruption, lost luggage insurance and so on.
 Regardless of which insurance package you are reviewing, be sure to read the fine print.

-Some Questions to Ask
+Some Questions to Ask About Overseas Travel Insurance

-Some questions to inquire about:
+Some questions to inquire your overseas medical insurance:

 • Does the plan have a world-wide toll-free 24 hour/day seven day/week line available to access your insurance?